 Professor (Mrs.) Ibok Oduro is a Professor of Postharvest Technology at the Department of Food Science and Technology, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.

 She is also passionate about values-based leadership development and works with different leaders to effect transformation.
-In addition to her teaching and research duties, she doubles as a counselor and mentor for her colleagues, women and the youth, imparting astute moral principles.
+In addition to her teaching and research duties, she doubles as a counsellor and mentor for her colleagues, women, and the youth, imparting astute moral principles.